blakeohare/SuperMarioClone/README.md

 # SuperMarioClone

-A Super Mario Bros clone I created in 2008-ish
+A Super Mario Bros clone I created in 2008-ish in Silverlight.
+Ported to Crayon in 2019.

-This was written in Silverlight back in the day.
-One day I'll port this to Crayon.